GustavoFuzer77/GustavoFuzer77/README.md

 ### Hello, Devs!  👋

-"A long journey of a thousand miles begins with the movement of one foot." - Lao Tzu.
+> "A long journey of a thousand miles begins with the movement of one foot." - Lao Tzu.

+🔭 currently working at TDPSISTEMAS.

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> About me 🔥